dequelabs/axe-devtools-html-api-examples/Node/playwright_vanilla/README.md

 Every time you run the **`npm test`**, the **`rimraf`** command clears all saved results from the **`a11y-results`** directory, so if you want to retain previous test results, you should remove **`rimraf`** from the **`scripts`** object.

-If you want to modify this project and publish your results in a different folder other than **`./ally-results`**, you should update the directory as intended.
+If you want to modify this project and publish your results in a different folder other than **`./ally-results`**, you should update the output directory in the test file and the **test** parameter.

-## Related Information
+## Additional Information

 - [axe DevTools Playwright Overview](https://docs.deque.com/devtools-html/4.0.0/en/node-pl-overview)
 - [Playwright API Reference](https://docs.deque.com/devtools-html/4.0.0/en/node-pl-ref-overview)